davidh6164/davidh6164.github.io/_posts/2018-02-23-webkit-scrollbars.md

 ****

 ## WebKit Pseudo-elements
 WebKit browsers are web browsers that utilize the WebKit browser engine.
-These browsers include Chrome, Safari, and Opera and they support the non-standard ::-webkit-scrollbar pseudo-element and all of its variations:
+These browsers include Chrome, Safari, and Opera and they support the non-standard <b>::-webkit-scrollbar</b> pseudo-element and all of its variations:

-* ::-webkit-scrollbar - targets the scrollbar itself.
+* <b>::-webkit-scrollbar</b> - targets the scrollbar itself.
-* ::-webkit-scrollbar-button - targets the scrollbar directional arrows.
+* <b>::-webkit-scrollbar-button</b> - targets the scrollbar directional arrows.
-* ::-webkit-scrollbar-thumb - targets the draggable scrollbar handle.
+* <b>::-webkit-scrollbar-thumb</b> - targets the draggable scrollbar handle.
-* ::-webkit-scrollbar-track - targets the scrollbar below the scrollbar thumb.
+* <b>::-webkit-scrollbar-track</b> - targets the scrollbar below the scrollbar thumb.
-* ::-webkit-scrollbar-corner - targets the bottom corner where both horizontal and vertical scrollbars meet.
+* <b>::-webkit-scrollbar-corner</b> - targets the bottom corner where both horizontal and vertical scrollbars meet.
-* ::-webkit-resizer - targets the draggable resizing handle that appears at the bottom of windows.
+* <b>::-webkit-resizer</b> - targets the draggable resizing handle that appears at the bottom of windows.

 These are the necessary pseudo-elements for targeting scrollbars which CSS properties can be applied to for customizing your own scrollbar design.
 There are also WebKit pseudo-classes that range from targeting horizontal scrollbars, vertical scrollbars, and different states of the scrollbar.